computer-lab/computerlab.io/source/_posts/deploying-headless-wordpress-on-gcp.md

    service account with Storage Admin privileges.
 If there is already a service account with this role, you do not need to create another one.

-*Note:* The GCS Plugin instructions say Storage Object Admin privileges are sufficient but in practice this doesn’t seem to be enough.
+*Note:* The GCS Plugin instructions say Storage Object Admin privileges are sufficient but in practice this doesn't seem to be enough.

-2. Download the json key file, name it `gcs-service-account.json` and place it in the `wordpress/` directory.
+2. Download the JSON key file, name it `gcs-service-account.json` and place it in the `wordpress/` directory.
 Do not commit or deploy the service account JSON key.
 It is (and should be) excluded from git with .gitignore and from deployments with .gcloudignore.